radical-cybertools/supercomputing2015-tutorial/README.md

 1. Introduction to Apache Hadoop and HPC

-2. Introduction to Pilot-Abstraction
+2. Exercise 1: Introduction to Hadoop and Spark

-3. Exercise 1: Pilot-Abstraction on HPC and ABDS
+3. Exercise 2: Pilot-Abstraction on HPC and ABDS

-4. Exercise 2: KMeans
+4. Exercise 3: KMeans

 5. Advanced scientific applications